kindista/kindista/src/to-do.md

+[ ] make labels into h2 tags where appropriate
-[ ] test thursday/friday inventory digests to see if that killed lisp [ ] fix order of "nearby" people when listed by distance [ ] signup page clears info when you select "group"
+[ ] test thursday/friday inventory digests to see if that killed lisp [ ] lower activity-rank of self posts
+[ ] signup page clears info when you select "group"
 [ ] ask shaylor about top color borders for activity items [ ] automatically create monthly metrics chart